How to Decorate for Chinese New Year – 5 Old Vs. 5 Modern Decorations

 2. Fu Characters & New Year Paintings

 The Fu characters and New Year paintings are also essential Chinese New Year decorations.
 The Fu character in Chinese means ‘blessing’ and ‘good fortune’ so that this character appears frequently in the New Year.
 Interestingly, people always choose to paste it upside down on the door or window because the inversion in Chinese called “dao” has the same pronunciation with the ‘coming’ in Chinese.
 An inverted Fu character means the good fortune is coming.
-The images of the New Year Paintings are full of variety including the auspicious legendary figures and some gods in mythologies.
+The images of the New Year Paintings are full of variety including auspicious legendary figures and some gods from mythology.
 The Door God and the God of Wealth are the most popular paintings since Chinese people think the former one can keep the house safe and the latter can help making money.

 3. Chinese Red Lanterns

 As a traditional folk handicraft, the Chinese red lantern now has been one of the symbols of Chinese culture and it’s also a necessary decoration in various festivals, especially in the Chinese New Year, Lantern Festival and Mid-Autumn Festival.
 The red lanterns will be hung in streets, shops, parks, and private households across the country as the New Year is coming.
 In Chinese people’s view, red lanterns symbolize family reunion, prosperity, happiness and vitality.
-On the New Year’s Eve, a red lantern hanging in front of the door lights not only the dark night but also the hope of the coming year.
+On New Year’s Eve, a red lantern hanging in front of the door lights not only the dark night but also the hope of the coming year.

 Read more about Chinese lanterns.